-The Shiawassee River Water Trail has been designated as a "State Water Trail" by
+The Shiawassee River Water Trail has been designated as a "National Water Trail" by

 Michigan Department of Natural Resources in December 2018: